 I’m not receiving any gas, what should I do?

-Check that your meter has not been switched off and that you have money on your gas meter.
 If your gas supply is faulty then you may have to contact your gas supplier.